WinVector/Examples/versioning_data/Please_Version_Data.md

 | 2024-08-01 | Staff Pick: Melvin and Howard (35mm)                 | 8:45 pm |                  47 |
 | 2024-08-02 | Made in England: The Films of Powell and Pressburger | 6:00 pm |                 233 |
 | 2024-08-02 | Lyd                                                  | 6:30 pm |                 233 |

-We now have the older estimates are just as bad as the future estimates- so learning to work with them will help us in the future.
-For our application this is in fact an improvement.

 Let’s repeat our modeling effort with the uncorrected (not retouched) data.